-The National Liberation Front claimed on Saturday (15 April) to have taken the provincial capital of An Loc, after a week's siege.
+Background: The National Liberation Front claimed on Saturday (15 April) to have taken the provincial capital of An Loc, after a week's siege.
 South Vietnamese and U.S. spokesmen in Saigon rejected the claim, but if true, it would represent a major victory for the communists.
 An Loc, the capital of Binh Long province, lies only 56 miles (90 kms) north of Saigon and would be the first provincial capital to fall in the 17-day-old North Vietnamese offensive against South Vietnam.

 On other fronts, fighting south of the city of Hue and in Quang Tri province near Dong Ha remains heavy.
 South Vietnamese troops have been trying to stop communist infiltration in Quang Tri.
 On Friday (14 April) a South Vietnamese force encountered the North Vietnamese near Dong Ha and a fierce firefight ensured, as shown in this film from the National Broadcasting Company.

 South of Hue, Firebase Bastogne has been under heavy attack for several days and no supplies have gotten through to relieve the troops there for a week.
 South Vietnamese troops have established another firebase nearby.
 From that base, Firebase Birmingham, the South Vietnamese forces are firing on North Vietnamese positions in an attempt to relieve Bastogne.